Bioinformatics-UM6P/GeneLM/README.md

 ## 2. Run on Online Webserver

-We are pleased to announce that **GeneLM is now available online**: **[http://bioinformatics.um6p.ma/GeneLM](http://bioinformatics.um6p.ma/GeneLM). ** No installation is required — simply upload a FASTA genome or paste a sequence to receive the annotated file (gff or csv).
+> NEW: We are pleased to announce that **GeneLM is now available online**: [http://bioinformatics.um6p.ma/GeneLM](http://bioinformatics.um6p.ma/GeneLM).
+No installation is required — simply upload a FASTA genome or paste a sequence to receive the annotated file (gff or csv).
+>

-⚠️ **Note:** The online platform currently runs **on CPU only**, and submissions are processed through a queue, which may lead to longer processing times for large bacterial genomes.
+> ⚠️ **Note:** The online platform currently runs **on CPU only**, and submissions are processed through a queue, which may lead to longer processing times for large bacterial genomes.

 ## 3. Run on Local Webserver (Local Deployment)